DucManhPhan/DucManhPhan.github.io/_posts/2020-07-15-oop-in-python.md

 - Understanding how to work with class in Python.

 - Take advantage of OOP in Python to implement the GOF's design patterns.

+- In Java, C++, string and number data types can be implicitly combined to a string.
+However, Python does not allow this way, we need to cast data types explicitly.